amrisi/amr-guidelines/amr.md

 >
 > a sandwich that can be eaten
 >
-> a sandwich whose consumption is possible
+> a sandwich that it is possible to eat

 ```lisp
 (s / sandwich